curateteaching/digitalpedagogy/keywords/gender.md

 *Creator and Affiliation: Lisa Wade, The Society Pages

 The Sociological Images is a section of The Society Pages, an open-access social science project from the Department of Sociology at the University of Minnesota, curated by Lisa Wade (Occidental College).
 In Sociological Images, Wade shares a collection of resources to help teach and build analytical skills, in particular “sociological imagination.”
 The materials gathered include a sociological blog; a Pinterest board that curates over 14,500 images from advertisements, pop culture, and other visual culture with blog-length analyses and discussions; course guides; and more.
 Where the collection excels is in its assemblage of media documenting problematic gendered practices: “pinkwashing”, sexuality in advertisement, and rape culture, among others.
 Used jointly with the course guides, especially Mary Nell Trautner’s expansive Course Guide for the Sociology of Gender Sociological Images offers a rich resource for teaching about gender and drawing awareness to everyday practice.
+KDH: AH HA, MARY NELL’S GUIDE COULD BE THE IN TO THIS GREAT RESOURCE; IF YOU LIST HER WORK AS THE LOCUS FOR THIS PARTICULAR ARTIFACT, YOU GIVE THE INSTRUCTOR SOMETHING CONCRETE TO LOOK AT BEFORE TAKING A DEEPER DIVE INTO THE OTHER RESOURCES.
+CAN YOU MAKE THE SWITCH FOR THIS ONE?

 ###“Trans Women and the New Hypertext”
 *Artifact Type: Article